 Cooking and baking has become very therapeutic for me.
 I describe it as being "mindless".
 I'm able to immerse myself in thought while my hands go through the motions of creating.
 It's where I do some of my best processing, actually.
 Kneading dough.
 Mixing spices.
 Building my mis en place.
 There's a safety, a security there.

 When I was raising my children, they wanted to be in the kitchen.
 I was too much of a control freak to let them do much.
 I taught them the basics of measuring and following recipes.
-But I did all the cooking, because I liked it
+But I did all the cooking, because I liked it.

 We ate as a family every night, which was how both my husband and I were raised.
 I didn't realize how few of our kids' friends had that experience.
 Our kids loved to have their friends over for dinner.
 It kind of became my love language, feeding people.